Programming the Romi

 Writing a program for the Romi is very similar to writing a program for a regular FRC robot.
 In fact, all the same tools (Visual Studio Code, Driver Station, SmartDashboard, etc) can be used with the Romi.

-Creating a new program for a Romi is no different than creating a normal FRC program, similar to the Zero To Robot programming steps.
+Creating a new program for a Romi is like creating a normal FRC program, similar to the Zero To Robot programming steps.

-WPILib comes with several templates for Romi projects, including ones based on TimedRobot, and a Command-Based project template.
-Additionally, an example project is also provided which showcases some of the built-in functionality of the Romi.
+WPILib comes with two templates for Romi projects, including one based on TimedRobot, and a Command-Based project template.
+Additionally, an example project is provided which showcases some of the built-in functionality of the Romi.
 This article will walk through creating a project from this example.

 In order to program the Romi using C++, a compatible C++ desktop compiler must be installed.
 See Robot Simulation - Additional C++ Dependency.